iretrala/homebridge-tosot-heatpump/README.md

 # Control Tosot and partners heat pumps with Apple HomeKit

-This plugin is based on https://github.com/ddenisyuk/homebridge-gree-heatercooler awesome hard work with a few quality of life additions.
+This plugins is based on https://github.com/ddenisyuk/homebridge-gree-heatercooler.

 Diff:
 - uses HeaterCooler instead Thermostat;